Introducing the Phasor Simulation Method

 The Powergui block at the lower-left corner indicates that the model is continuous.
 Select the I_load and V_line signals.
 From the Simulation Data Inspector, select Log Selected Signals.
 Start the simulation and observe transients in voltage and current waveforms when the load is first switched off at t = 0.0333 s (2 cycles) and switched on again at t = 0.1167 s (7 cycles).

-method.
-This option is accessible through the Powergui block.
-Open
+option is accessible through the Powergui block.
+Open the Powergui block.
+Set the

-specify the frequency used to solve the algebraic network equations.
+Phasor.
+Specify the frequency used to solve the

 If you now double-click the Voltage Measurement block or